8base/old-documentation/development-tools/sdk/filestack-uploader.md

 1. **Get Filestack upload details**

-   You can use the `fileUploadInfo` query to get all fields required by Filestack to upload a file.
+   You can use the `fileUploadInfo` query to retrieve all fields required by Filestack to upload a file.
 It generates a temporary policy allowing you to upload a file to a predefined path, based on your workspace ID.

 ```javascript
 {